-The daily minimum wage in Thailand varies dependent on region.
-It ranges from 308THB to 330THB.
+The daily minimum wage in Thailand varies dependent on the region, from 313THB to 336THB.

-When wages are paid is decided internally between the employee and employer, but are most commonly paid on the 27th.
-The employer also must pay employee’s salary in his or her workplace, unless agreed otherwise.
+The pay date is determined between the employer and the employee.
+Overtime pay, holiday pay, and holiday overtime pay are given to employees once a month, also on an agreed date.
+The employer also must pay the employee’s salary in his or her workplace, unless agreed otherwise.
 If employers want to deposit salary into the employee’s bank account, they must obtain the permission of the employee to do so.
-No employee can be forced to receive money deposited into his or her bank account instead of the cash.
+No employee can be forced to receive money deposited into his or her bank account instead of cash.

 The maximum number of work hours is 8 per day, with a total of 48 hours weekly.
 Employees performing hazardous tasks work 7 hours per day and 42 hours weekly.

 A 1-hour rest period during a working day is given to employees.
 They can break their rest period into parts, the minimum time being 20 minutes and the longest time being an hour.
 If the employee is engaged in such work where stoppages may damage its production or quality, the employer may request the former to work without breaks.
 The employee’s consent is required in this case.

 An employee must consent to overtime and cannot exceed 36 weekly.
 Employees working overtime are entitled to overtime pay.
 Overtime pay is 150% their normal rate or 200% the rate for work on holidays.

 An employee who has worked continuously for one full year is entitled to an annual holiday of 6 days per year.
 If the employee works for less than one year, his or her annual leave is prorated.
 Sometimes, employers voluntarily give more than 6 days of annual leave to employees.
 If employees do not use their annual leave holiday within a year, it is carried over to the next year and added to the next year’s annual leave.
 Yet some employers refuse to carry unused annual leave to the next year, annulling it when the year to which it belongs ends.